Ponymation: Learning Articulated 3D Animal Motions from Unlabeled Online Videos: Method

 \section{Method}

-Given a collection of raw video clips of an animal category, such as horses, our goal is to learn a generative model of its articulated 3D motions, which allows us to sample diverse and realistic motion sequences from the learned motion latent space, and animate a new animal instance in 3D given only a single 2D image at test time.

-We train this model simply on raw online videos without relying on any explicit pose annotations, building upon the recent work of MagicPony~\cite{wu2023magicpony}.
-However, instead of reconstructing static images as in~\cite{wu2023magicpony}, we design a transformer-based motion Variational Auto-Encoder (VAE) that learns a generative model of 3D animal motions by training on videos. \Cref{fig:method} gives an overview of the training pipeline.
+Given a collection of raw video clips of an animal category, such as horses, our goal is to learn a generative model of its articulated 3D motions.
+This allows us to sample 3D motion sequences from a learned latent space, and generate 4D animations of a new animal instance automatically given only a single 2D image at test time.
+We train this model simply on raw online videos without relying on any external pose annotations.
+To do so, we design a video photo-geometric auto-encoding framework that decomposes each training video clip into a rest-pose 3D mesh, appearance, camera viewpoint as well as a sequence articulated 3D poses.
+This allows us to learn a \emph{generative} model over the underlying articulated 3D pose sequences akin to a motion ``Variational Auto-Encoder'', but simply using the objective of re-rendering the input frames with a differentiable renderer. \Cref{fig:method} gives an overview of the training pipeline.